esleon97/AP-SVM-Data-Cleaning/README.md

 ## Contact and Support

-For any questions, issues, or feedback please open an issue or a pull request.
+For any questions, issues, or feedback please contact [Esteban León](esleon97@unc.edu).